Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### Level 10: Divine Intervention

 You can call on your deity or pantheon to intervene on your behalf.
-As a Magic action, choose any Cleric spell of level 5 or lower that doesn’t require a Reaction to cast.
+As a Magic action, choose any Cleric spell of level 5 or lower that doesn't require a Reaction to cast.
 As part of the same action, you cast that spell without expending a spell slot or needing Material components.
-You can’t use this feature again until you finish a Long Rest.
+You can't use this feature again until you finish a Long Rest.

 ### Level 14: Improved Blessed Strikes